nir9/welcome/README.md

 - The book "Understanding the Linux Kernel", great companion for researching the kernel, it is quite dated so beware of some outdated information, but still valuable since a lot of the basic core mechanisms and archictecture is still relavent for today

 ## Windows
+> ⚠ Note that looking at the leaked Windows XP source code could impose some contribution restrictions on certain open source projects related to Windows, for example ReactOS & WINE contribution guidelines prohibit contributions from people who have seen the Windows source code

+> ⚠ WINE contribution guidelines are in particular very strict and even have requirements such as not looking at ReactOS code or debug symbols for Microsoft code.
+If you contribute to any of these kinds of projects, make sure you understand their clean room guidelines.

 - The book "Inside Windows NT" by Helen Custer - This book was written in conjunction with the preperation of the release of the first version of Windows NT in 1993, though this book is old and contains a lot of outdated information, I found it very interesting and fun to read to understand how things came to be how they are today on Windows.
 Also since the basic architecture of the Windows NT kernel has pretty much remained the same as it was designed in the original Windows NT, I did get a much better understanding of internals after reading this book.
 I have also recently started reading "Windows Internals" which is the modern version of "Inside Window NT" but I will say that "Windows Internals" is much more technical and harder to read as compared to "Inside Windows NT" which is more focused on the high level and general design of Windows.
 - The books of "Windows Internals" (part 1 and part 2) - Very interesting books about how Windows works under the hood, they include great practical exercises to demonstrate the theory discussed in the chapters.
 - [SysInternals](https://learn.microsoft.com/en-us/sysinternals/) - Great tools for learning what happens under the hood on Windows.